Fundamentals of Machine Learning

-For example, descriptive statistics used to transform raw data into useful information.
+For example, descriptive statistics are used to transform raw data into useful information.

-Some of these essential concepts include “mean”, mode, median, skewness, standard deviation, outliers etc.
+These essential concepts include “mean,” mode, median, skewness, standard deviation, outliers, etc.

 Having a good basic knowledge of statistics will help you understand data and extract information from data.